khacnhat/start-points-languages/README.md

 ```

 The [languages_list](https://github.com/cyber-dojo/start-points-languages/blob/master/languages_list)
 file is the languages default.
-In other words the command below is equivalent to
+In other words the commands above are the same as:
-the commands above.

 ```
 $ ./cyber-dojo up